fardeen9983/Ultimate-Dux/Languages/Go/OOP/Readme.md

 ### Encapsulation
 Data in a class can be protected from outside influence by allowing access to it through it's own methods

+### Polymorphism
+Ability of an object to have different forms depending on the context.
+These forms are identical at a high level of abstraction but are different at a low level of abstraction

+### Inheritance
+Enables code reusability of existing classes by creating new classes from previous ones with/or without additional functionalities and perhaps different implementation of inherited behavior.
+The  inherited class is called the superclass and the inheriting class is called subclass

+Subclass may/may not redefine a method inherited from the superclass.
+This is called **overriding**.
+The overridden superclass method of the superclass is thus polymorphic in nature as the signature is same but the implementing the member is different

 # OOP Support in Go
 * Most Object oriented languages have the class keyword.
 Data fields and methods are defined inside the class block to create a class type